On the asymptotics of the meromorphic 3D-index: Introduction

 The meromorphic \ind\ introduced in \cite{garoufalidis-kashaev} depends on a complex parameter $q$ satisfying $0<|q|<1$.
 The main goal of this paper is to study the asymptotics of this invariant when $q\to 1$.
 More precisely, we express the meromorphic \ind\ in terms of a parameter $\hbar\in (-\infty,0)$ which determines a $q\in(0,1)$ by $q=e^{\hbar}$.
-The meromorphic \ind\ evaluated on the ideal triangulation~$\triang$ with a single torus boundary component is then denoted $\I{\triang}{\aholM}{\aholL}(\hbar)$ and is a meromorphic function of two complex variables $\aholM,\aholL$.
-These variables can be interpreted as the \emph{angle-holonomies,} along the curves $\mu$ and $\lambda$, of a complexified angle structure on $\triang$, in a sense that will be made more precise later.
+The meromorphic \ind\ evaluated on the ideal triangulation~$\triang$ of a 3-manifold $M$ with a single torus boundary component is then denoted $\I{\triang}{\aholM}{\aholL}(\hbar)$ and is a meromorphic function of two complex variables $\aholM,\aholL$.
+These variables can be interpreted as the \emph{angle-holonomies,} along peripheral curves $\mu$ and $\lambda$ giving a basis for $H_1(\del M;\ZZ)$, of a complexified angle structure on $\triang$, in a sense that will be made more precise later.

 Of particular interest is the behaviour of this invariant at the point~$\aholM=\aholL=0$, corresponding to trivial peripheral holonomies, since the value at this point does not depend on the choice of the curves $\mu$, $\lambda$.
 Moreover, in the case the manifold is hyperbolic, this point corresponds to an angle structure derived from the complete hyperbolic structure.